-To find out if you are in a diffuse pollution priority catchment, please check the downloadable map from the link at the bottom of this page.
+To find out if you are in a diffuse pollution priority catchment, please check the downloadable map below.

 The rural diffuse pollution work aims to deliver the objectives outlined in the River Basin Management Plans (RBMPs) for the Scotland river basin district 2015 – 2027.
 SEPA and other organisations are working with landowners (farmers, foresters, amenity land holders) to reduce pollution risks.